 Did you know that your Rex guinea pig’s teeth constantly grow throughout their life?
 That’s why they need chew toys to stop them from getting too long.

-All guinea pig breeds need access to an unlimited amount of hat every day.
-In fact, it should make up 80% of their diet – that’s how important it is!
+All guinea pig breeds need access to an unlimited amount of hay every day.
+In fact, it should make up 80% of the guinea pigs diet – that’s how important it is!

 Alongside grass hay, a Rex guinea pig needs vegetables, ideally leafy greens, in their diet to keep them well and healthy.